dimmyvi/tigress-sample-implementation/draft-tigress-sample-implementation.md

 ~~~
 {: #opengraph-preview-example title="OpenGraph preview of a credential"}

-- Messaging application shows the user a preview of the carKey that Owner wants to share with them.
+- Messaging application shows the a preview of the DCK on the Friend's device that Owner wants to share with them.
 User accepts the shareURL by clicking on the preview in the messaging application.
 Messaging application redirects the user to wallet (credential manager application) using a deep link mechanism embedded into the OS.

 - Wallet receives the shareURL with the Secret in the Fragment.
 Friend device checks if the Relay server is in allow-list of accepted Relay servers.

-- Wallet reads secure content from the mailbox using shareURL (without the Fragment part) with HTTP POST method, passing a unique deviceClaim with the request.
+- Wallet reads secure content from the mailbox using shareURL (without the Fragment part) with ReadSecureContentFromMailbox method, passing a unique deviceClaim with the request.
 Relay server binds the mailbox (identified by mailboxIdentifier) with the Owner device (with Owner device deviceClaim) and the Friend device (with Friend device deviceClaim).
 Now only these 2 devices are allowed to read and write secure content to this particular mailbox.
 This secures the message exchange and prevents other devices from altering the exchange between Owner and Friend.

 - Friend’s device decrypts secure content using Secret and extracts KeyCreationRequest (ref to CCC specification).